nadamspueblo/domhelper/README.md

 - ```y``` *optional* the y-coordinate to position the element in ```px```

 ## createCircle(x, y, r, color, id)
-Creates a circle with the specified properties
+Creates a circle with the specified properties.
+The circle is located by its center
 - ```x``` the x-coordinate to position the element in ```px```
 - ```y``` the y-coordinate to position the element in ```px```
 - ```r``` the radius of the circle in ```px```